-Phase one: The committee is continuing to consider phase one (basic need) requests at this time.
-Basic and immediate short-term needs for non-profits and grassroots charitable causes.
+Phase one applications are now closed, but if your organization has an immediate/emergency need, please get in touch with our office directly: email@example.com.
+Basic and immediate short-term needs for non-profits and grassroots charitable causes are the focus of phase one.
 The goal of this phase is to assist those who are providing basic necessities such as food, shelter, household supplies and basic medical supplies (face masks, PPE) for vulnerable populations and essential workers.

 Phase three: This phase looks towards establishing an endowed community response fund to address emergency needs in the future.
 How can we, as a Community Foundation, be best prepared to respond to future disasters – such as a second wave of the virus – to respond immediately?
 We are taking lessons learned during the pandemic to be able to respond quickly and effectively when our community is in need.
 Please check back for details.

-(Last updated August 28, 2020) So far, the fund has raised over $159,000!
-Thank you to the many individual and corporate donors who have stepped up to support our community during this unprecedented time.
-The committee has approved 48 grants to 43 organizations totaling over $67,000.
+(Last updated December 1, 2020) Thank you to the many individual and corporate donors who have stepped up to support our community during this unprecedented time.
+The committee has approved 55 phase one grants totaling over $78,000.